 LEGOLAND Discovery Centre

 Another great place to go with kids is LEGOLAND Discovery Centre.
 LEGOLAND Discovery Centre is basically an indoor playground for kids.
 Like Canada’s Wonderland, LEGOLAND Discovery Centre is located in Vaughan – and like Canada’s Wonderland, it even has two rides!
 But that’s not all – LEGOLAND Discovery Centre has fun building areas where kids can have fun being kids and playing with LEGOs.
 There’s also a 4D Theater.
 Your family will love The LEGO Movie 4D A New Adventure.
 LEGOLAND Discovery Centre even has a climbing wall.
 So even if your kids don’t necessarily like LEGOs, they will enjoy it here because of the great variety of attractions.
-Click here to find out how to get discounted tickets.
+Click here to find out how to get tickets.

 Ripley’s Aquarium of Canada

 I’ve always thought that aquariums were great activities for families to enjoy together.
 People of all ages can enjoy and appreciate the amazing sea creatures.
 And there are a lot of sea creatures here: like more than 16,000 from more than 450 species.
 A lot of the exhibits are really cool, too, and kids will like it.
 There’s an underwater tunnel with a moving conveyor belt called the Dangerous Lagoon.
 You’ll be able to watch sharks, stingrays and huge sea turtles swim above or beside you.
 The Discovery Centre has great hands-on activities that can help keep children engaged.
 They’ll enjoy being able to touch the skins of sharks and stingrays.
 There are also interactive dive shows.
 Basically, there is so much here that it should make a great excursion for your whole family.
 You can find out how to save money on tickets by clicking here.